Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: The stable model of red giant in simulations and binary system setup

 At the start of the modeling process, the parameter $\tau$ is chosen to be small ($0.1t_{dyn}$), where for the dynamic time scale $t_{dyn}$ we used the sound transit time.
 Then $\tau$ increases to $t_{dyn}$, which corresponds to a decrease in attenuation, according to the following formulas:

 The core of the giant is replaced by a point mass that only gravitationally interacts with the envelope.
-For gravitation-only particles gravitational acceleration in AREPO is given by a spline function \cite{Springel_2010}
+For gravitation-only particles gravitational acceleration in AREPO is given by a piecewise function \cite{Springel_2010}

 where $u = r/h$, $h$ is the softening length of the interaction, and $m_\mathrm{c}$ is the mass of the particle representing the core.

 After $t=5t_{dyn}$, we get in the result of numerical simulations we obtained a stable 3D model of the star with an envelope mass of {1.575 $M_{\odot}$}, giving a total stellar mass of {1.97} $M_{\odot}$.
 The Mach numbers in the outer layers of the star are around $10^{-3} - 10^{-2}$, (see Fig. \ref{Mach_Radius}), which is consistent with expectations based on the original MESA model.
 We have also checked the stability of density and pressure profiles over the course of the simulation, and these profiles remain stable after completion of the relaxation procedure, when damping term is turning off (Fig. \ref{Rho_Radius}).
 Thus, the use of the relaxation procedure makes it possible to minimize sampling errors and obtain reliable hydrodynamic models of stars, which is a significant step in the field of modeling stellar dynamics and evolution.